Bloodstream infection: Treatment

 The presence of bacteria in the blood almost always requires treatment with antibiotics.
 This is because there are high mortality rates from progression to sepsis if antibiotics are delayed.
+This is especially the case if the sepsis gets worse, and even more if it becomes severe sepsis (where organ damage begins), septic shock (the organ damage continues, which lowers the blood pressure to the point where special drugs are needed to help keep it high enough), or multiple organ dysfunction syndrome (where organ damage can quickly become fatal, even with supportive devices).

 The treatment of bacteremia should begin with empiric antibiotic coverage.
 Any patient presenting with signs or symptoms of bacteremia or a positive blood culture should be started on intravenous antibiotics.
 The choice of antibiotic is determined by the most likely source of infection and by the characteristic organisms that typically cause that infection.
 Other important considerations include the patient's history of antibiotic use, the severity of the presenting symptoms, and any allergies to antibiotics.
 Empiric antibiotics should be narrowed, preferably to a single antibiotic, once the blood culture returns with a particular bacteria that has been isolated.

 Gram positive bacteremia

 The Infectious Disease Society of America (IDSA) recommends treating uncomplicated methicillin resistant staph aureus (MRSA) bacteremia with a 14-day course of intravenous vancomycin.
 Uncomplicated bacteremia is defined as having positive blood cultures for MRSA, but having no evidence of endocarditis, no implanted prostheses, negative blood cultures after 2–4 days of treatment, and signs of clinical improvement after 72 hrs.

 The antibiotic treatment of choice for streptococcal and enteroccal infections differs by species.
 However, it is important to look at the antibiotic resistance pattern for each species from the blood culture to better treat infections caused by resistant organisms.